mromphf/website/src/pages/jordan-village.md

 “And what, you stopped in for a pack of gum?”

-“I came here for, uh… soup.”
+“I came here for, uh... soup.”

 “Bullshit.
 The machine is down in the offsale and you’re here for cash.”